elastic/elasticsearch-net/readme.md

 #### I have a `7.0` server, what client should I use?

-Always use the latest minor version of the client within that major version, so in this instance, at time of writing, this is version `7.14.0`.
-The reason being is that `7.14.x` will contain many bug fixes not present in the `7.0.0` version of the client.
+Always use the latest minor version of the client within that major version, so in this instance, at time of writing, this is version `7.17.0`.
+The reason being is that `7.17.x` will contain many bug fixes not present in the `7.0.0` version of the client.

+*NOTE: With the 7.11 release of Elasticsearch, we no longer release oss-only distributions, as stated in the [FAQ on license change](https://www.elastic.co/pricing/faq/licensing).
+The client can be pinned to a version <7.14 if connecting to a cluster running the OSS distribution.
+The recommendation is to upgrade to the latest default distribution of Elasticsearch, which is free to use under [Elastic License v2](https://www.elastic.co/licensing/elastic-license) at which point the compatibility section applies.*

 Client methods which call endpoints added to Elasticsearch since `7.0.0` will fail due to those endpoints not existing on the server.